RoyalIcing/Orb/site/concepts/elixir-compiler.md

 Orb lets you use the entire Elixir programming language at WebAssembly compile time.
 This allows you to generate code dynamically, use existing Elixir libraries, or make network requests.

-Vanilla Elixir has two steps: Elixir compile-time and Elixir runtime.
-Elixir compile-time is when its macros are run for example.
+Vanilla Elixir has two steps: Elixir-compile-time and Elixir-runtime.
+Elixir-compile-time is when its macros are run for example.
 Orb adds one more step in the middle that straddles the Elixir and WebAssembly worlds: WebAssembly-compile-time.

-Here’s each step in Orb:
+Here’s each step in Orb in the order they run:

 1. Elixir-compile-time: Top-level Elixir code is run, macros are run.
 2. WebAssembly-compile-time: Elixir functions are run.
 3. WebAssembly-runtime: WebAssembly instructions are run.
 Elixir doesn’t exist at this step!

-## 1. Elixir macros at Elixir compile-time
+## 1. Elixir macros executed at Elixir compile-time

 Macros are one of the most powerful features of Elixir.
 They allow you to transform the abstract syntax tree (AST) of the Elixir language.
 For example, Ecto’s declarative queries are powered by macros.